aru6hi/airline-reviews/README.md

 Categories covered by our analysis include Passenger Reviews, Staff Service Quality, Seat Comfort, Inflight Entertainment, Food & Beverages and Value for Money.

-Our Problem Statement is **Developing a tailored evaluation framework to identify the best airline for various types of travel based on reviews and factors including convenience, comfort, and service quality.**
+Our Problem Statement is **Developing a tailored evaluation framework to identify the best airline based on reviews and factors including convenience, comfort, and service quality.**

-Airlines can use this framework to understand customer satisfaction and beat their competition.\
+List of Airlines

+Singapore Airlines
+Qatar Airways
+All Nippon Airways
+Emirates
+Japan Airlines
+Turkish Airlines
+Air France
+Cathay Pacific Airways
+EVA Air
+Korean Air

+This dataset is provided under the MIT License.

 ## Contributors